PolarCookie/PolarGuides/README.md

 ## Edits done to Ding80
 Auberdine added for lvl 19-20
-Colonel Kurzen and full Jungle Secrets chain is added.
+Cracking Maury's Foot and Mai'Zoth added.
 Desolace has been replaced by Arathi Highlands.

 ## Tips
 Warlocks learn voidwalker at lvl 15
-Warlocks learn succubus at lvl 32
+Warlocks learn succubus at lvl 33
 Warlocks learn felhunter at lvl 38

 ## Progress